esteban-nb/talks/talks/2602-gm/slides.md

 $$
 \mu(d\omega) = \Sigma(\omega)\ \mathrm{d}\omega
 $$

+i.e. $\mu$ is a map assigning to each frequency set a positive semidefinite operator.

 <!-- To ensure the operator-valued measure $\mu(d\omega) = \Sigma(\omega),d\omega$ is well-defined, key proofs include: